 The start fuel limit is set to provide the desired maximum actuator driver output during starts.
 This will limit smoke, overfueling, flooding, or cylinder wash down during start-up.
 The start fuel limit will remain in effect until the engine speed reaches 95% of the speed reference set point.
-Once engine speed exceeds 95% of the speed reference and the PID is enabled for one second, the start fuel limit will be inactivated and remain inactive until the engine speed drops below 5% of the rated speed set point.
+Once engine speed exceeds 95% of the speed reference and the PID is in control for one second, the start fuel limit will be inactivated and remain inactive until the engine speed drops below 5% of the rated speed set point and the engine is restarted.
 The Start Fuel Limit set point is found in Service mode, under the header \START/MAX LIMITS\, at prompt START FUEL LIMIT.